savonet/liquidsoap/doc/content/migrating.md

 ### Crossfade

-The parameters for `crossfade` transitions was changed to take advantage of the new module system.
+The parameters for `cross` transitions was changed to take advantage of the new module system.
 Instead of passing multiple arguments related to the ending and starting track, those are regrouped into a single record.
 So, if you had a transition like this:

 ```liquidsoap